 Weight control struggles as I recover my self worthy

-Adulation for losing weight is a high like no other.
-I can’t drink, snort, fornicate that kind of esteem into my nervous system.
+Adulation for losing weight is high like no other.
+I can’t drink, snort, or fornicate that kind of esteem into my nervous system.

 Until very recently, my approach to weight loss was drastic and unhealthy.
 Shedding pounds was often the result of severe restriction and embodying a manic state of hypervigilant self-monitoring and near-constant criticism.